-Package Functionality Compatible with Oracle Databases dbms_alert Provides the ability to register for, send and receive alerts. dbms_crypto Provides a way to encrypt or decrypt RAW, BLOB or CLOB data. dbms_job Implements job-scheduling functionality. dbms_lob Provides the ability to manage large objects.

-dbms_lock Provides a way to manage and refresh materialized views. dbms_output Provides the ability to display a message on the client. dbms_pipe Provides the ability to send a message from one session and read it in another session. dbms_profiler Collects and stores performance data about PL/pgSQL and SPL statements. views. dbms_output Provides the ability to display a message on the client. dbms_pipe Provides the ability to send a message from one session and read it in another session. dbms_profiler Collects and stores performance data about PL/pgSQL and SPL statements.
-Provides the ability to display a message on the client. dbms_pipe client. dbms_pipe Provides the ability to send a message from one session and read it in another session. dbms_profiler Collects and stores performance data about PL/pgSQL and SPL statements. dbms_pipe Provides the ability to send a message from one session and read it in another session. dbms_profiler Collects and stores performance data about PL/pgSQL and SPL statements. session and read it in another session.
-Collects and stores performance data about PL/pgSQL and SPL statements. session and read it in another session. dbms_profiler Collects and stores performance data about PL/pgSQL and SPL statements.
-PL/pgSQL and SPL statements.
-PL/pgSQL and SPL statements. dbms_random Provides a way to generate random numbers. dbms_rls Implements row level security. dbms_scheduler jobs. dbms_session A partial implementation that provides support for DBMS_SESSION.SET_ROLE. dbms_sql Implements use of Dynamic SQL dbms_utility Provides a collection of misc functions and procedures. utl_encode Provides a way to encode or decode data. utl_file Provides a way for a function, procedure or anonymous block to interact with files stored in the server's file system. utl_http Provides a way to use HTTP or HTTPS to retrieve information found at a URL. utl_mail Provides a simplified interface for sending email and attachments. utl_raw Provides a way to manipulate or retrieve the length of raw data types. utl_smtp Implements smtp email functions. implements simplements. utl_url Provides a way to escape illegal and reserved http://www.enterprisedb.com/products-services-training/products/documentation/enterpriseedition
+Package Functionality Compatible with Oracle Databases dbms_alert Provides the ability to register for, send and receive alerts. dbms_crypto Provides a way to encrypt or decrypt RAW, BLOB or CLOB data. dbms_job Implements job-scheduling functionality. dbms_lob Provides the ability to manage large objects. dbms_lock Provides support for the DBMS_LOCK.SLEEP procedure. dbms_mview Provides a way to manage and refresh materialized views. dbms_output Provides the ability to display a message on the client. dbms_pipe Provides the ability to send a message from one session and read it in another session. dbms_profiler Collects and stores performance data about PL/pgSQL and SPL statements. dbms_random Provides a way to generate random numbers. dbms_rls Implements row level security. dbms_scheduler Provides a way to create and manage Oracle-style jobs. dbms_session A partial implementation that provides support for DBMS_SESSION.SET_ROLE. dbms_sql Implements use of Dynamic SQL dbms_utility Provides a collection of misc functions and procedures. utl_encode Provides a way to encode or decode data. utl_file Provides a way for a function, procedure or anonymous block to interact with files stored in the server's file system. utl_http Provides a way to use HTTP or HTTPS to retrieve information found at a URL. utl_mail Provides a simplified interface for sending email and attachments. utl_raw Provides a way to manipulate or retrieve the length of raw data types. utl_smtp Implements smtp email functions. utl_url Provides a way to escape illegal and reserved characters in a URL.

-This is not a comprehensive list of the compatibility features for Oracle included when Advanced Server is installed in Compatible with Oracle mode; more information about Advanced Server is available in the Database Compatibility for Oracle Developer's Guide, available at:
+This is not a comprehensive list of the compatibility features for Oracle included when Advanced Server is installed in Compatible with Oracle mode; more information about Advanced Server is available in the Database Compatibility for Oracle Developer's Guide available at: